A person holding a child on their shoulders at sunset by a body of water, with arms outstretched.

 What Parents Are Saying

-“TYRVING gave my son and me meaningful time together while building strong friendships with other families.”
+“TYRVING gave us meaningful time together—and stronger connections with other families.”

 — Jim, parent

-TYRVING is a truly outstanding program.
-The experience creates a thoughtful space for parents and kids to grow together during the middle school years.”
+“It creates a thoughtful space for parents and kids to grow together.”

 — Pete, parent